Home to School Transport Policy (0 to 25 Year Olds)

 • 75 minutes each way at secondary school age

-The distances involved mean that some pupils will have longer journeys.
-Return journeys are not constrained by specific times therefore homeward journeys may be quicker than advertised.
+The distances involved mean that some pupils/students will have longer journeys.
+As return journeys are not constrained by specific times, homeward journeys may be quicker than advertised.
 Every effort is made to ensure that the waiting time on school premises, before and after school, and at pick up and set down points, does not exceed 20 minutes.

 Parents/carers will receive a schedule of journey pick up times, and will be notified if there are any changes.

-The Data Protection Act 2018 and General Data Protection Regulation (GDPR) regulates the way we use your personal information.
+The Data Protection Act 2018 and UK General Data Protection Regulation (UK GDPR) regulates the way we use your personal information.

 You provide this information when you seek services from, or come into contact with us.
 The Act provides a legal framework to the way we handle this data.
-Data Protection compliance is not an activity that is done once and requires ongoing compliance measures and reviews.
+Data Protection compliance is not an activity that is done once and we regularly review our compliance.

-10.16 Parents/Carers of students with SEND who are not at home
+10.17 Parents/Carers of pupils or students with SEND who are not at home

-In the event that parents/carers of pupils with SEND are not at home when the pupil is returning from school, the driver or passenger assistant will notify the Council’s Client Transport team to seek advice.
-Where possible, they will make a return visit to the family home to check if the parent or carer has returned.
+In the event that parents/carers of pupils/students with SEND are not at home when the pupil/student is returning from school, the driver or passenger assistant will notify the Council’s Client Transport team to seek advice.
+Where possible, they will continue their route and make a return visit to the family home to check if the parent or carer has returned.

 If an incident happens after 5pm Monday to Thursday, and after 4.30pm on a Friday, contact will be made with the Social Care Emergency Duty Team.
 All incidents will be recorded and considered by the Council.

-Passenger assistants are responsible for the supervision of pupils to and from school.
-They will oversee the pupil’s conduct and safety in such a way that the driver is able to drive the vehicle safely in his/her duties.
-The role of the passenger assistant is to help the driver to ensure the pupil can access their transport provision in a safe and appropriate way.
+Passenger assistants are responsible for the supervision of pupils/students to and from school.
+They will oversee the pupil’s/student's conduct and safety in such a way that the driver is able to drive the vehicle safely.
+The role of the passenger assistant is to help the driver to ensure the pupil/student can access their transport provision in a safe and appropriate way.

-Passenger assistants receive training in order to understand the needs of pupils placed in their care.
-All Council passenger assistants are subject to an Enhanced Disclosure and Barring check (DBS).
+Passenger assistants receive training to understand the needs of pupils/students placed in their care.
+All Council passenger assistants are subject to an Enhanced Disclosure and Barring Service (DBS) check .
 SEND transport guidelines are published on our website.

-The passenger assistant is not responsible for administration of medical aid.
-If a pupil has a medical condition which could require the administration of medical aid during the journey, the Council will make suitable transport arrangements.
-Alternatively, the parent could choose to receive a Personal Transport Budget and arrange their own transport.
+The passenger assistant is not responsible for the administration of routine medical aid/medication during the journey.
+If an eligible pupil/student has a medical condition which will require the administration of routine medical aid/medication during the journey, the Council will make suitable transport arrangements.
+Alternatively, the parent or carer could choose to receive a Personal Transport Budget and arrange their own transport.

-The frequency of transport for pupils in 52-week placements will be determined individually.
+The frequency of transport for pupils/students in 52-week placements will be determined on a case by case basis.

-The frequency of transport for pupils in a standard 40 week placement will depend on the number of weeks in the school calendar.
+The frequency of transport for pupils/students in a standard 40 week placement will depend on the number of weeks in the school calendar.
 The following numbers are for guidance only:

 • termly Boarders: 2 journeys each term, 6 journeys per academic year